Propagation of chaos for interacting particles subject to environmental noise: Precise setting of the problem

 we consider

-It is easy to see that property $ii)-a)$ is satisfied.
-Property $ii)-c)$ is true after a renormalization in $L^1$ of $f$ and $ii)-c)$ can be verified with a straightforward computation. \end{ex}
+It is easy to see that property (iii)(a) is satisfied.
+Property (iii)(c) is true after a renormalization in $L^1$ of $f$ and (iii)(c) can be verified with a straightforward computation. \end{ex}

-\begin{remark} A strong solution of system \eqref{SDE 1} is a continuous process $\left( X^{1,N},...,X^{N,N}\right) $, adapted to $\left( \mathcal{F}_{t}^{B}\right) _{t\geq 0}$, such that
+\begin{remark} A strong solution of system \eqref{SDE 1} is a continuous process $ ( X^{1,N}, \ldots,X^{N,N} ) $, adapted to $ ( \mathcal {F}_{t}^{B} ) _{t\geq0}$, such that

-for every $i=1,...,N$ (so that the series of stochastic integrals converge in probability) and identity \eqref{SDE 1} holds in the integral sense.
-But $ \sum_{k=1}^{\infty }\left\vert \sigma _{k}\left( X_{t}^{i,N}\right) \right\vert ^{2}=Tr\left( Q\left( 0\right) \right) =d$, hence the sum of stochastic integrals in equation \eqref{SDE 1} always converges, even in mean square. \end{remark}
+for every $i=1,\ldots,N$ (so that the series of stochastic integrals converge in probability) and identity \eqref{SDE 1} holds in the integral sense.
+But $ \sum_{k=1}^{\infty}\llvert \sigma_{k} ( X_{t}^{i,N} ) \rrvert ^{2}=\operatorname{Tr} ( Q ( 0 ) ) =d$, hence the sum of stochastic integrals in equation \eqref{SDE 1} always converges, even in mean square. \end{remark}

-\subsection{It\^{o} formulation}
+\subsection{It\^o formulation}

-In the Introduction, for the benefit of interpretation, we have formulated the interacting particle system and the limit SPDE both in Stratonovich form.
-However, for sake of rigor and mathematical simpicity, it is convenient to work in the corresponding It\^{o} form.
+In the \hyperref[Introduction]{Introduction}, for the benefit of interpretation, we have formulated the interacting particle system and the limit SPDE both in Stratonovich form.
+However, for the sake of rigor and mathematical simplicity, it is convenient to work in the corresponding It\^{o} form.
 Under Hypothesis \ref{noise}, the interacting particle system in It\^{o} form is

 and the SPDE \eqref{SPDE Ito form} in It\^{o} form is